ddyjis/CMT212/Report.md

 ISO2Name_File.close()
 ```

 Besides, consider the nature of the datasets, mortality data is the number of deaths per 1000 children before 5 while vaccine coverage data is the percentage of adoption.
-I standardise both datasets and prepare them for JavaScript to read.
+I <u>standardise both datasets</u> and prepare them for JavaScript to read.

 ```python
 # standardise data and arrange columns in increasing order for JavaScript to read